-- 1 over a secure connection, and the SAI should safeguard all information provided by whistleblowers - 2 or others against unauthorized disclosure. - 3 In their efforts to combat corruption SAIs should encourage public organizations to put effective - 4 pre-employment screening procedures in place.
-Such procedures should verify the qualifications, - 5 suitability and experience of potential candidates for employment.
-Specific techniques that should - 6 be used include confirmation of educational and professional qualifications, verification of - 7 employment background, criminal history searches, and credit checks.
-Such pre-employment - 8 screening techniques must, however, be carried out in accordance with appropriate laws and - 9 regulations.
-Screening applicants can reduce the likelihood of individuals with a history of - dishonest or fraudulent behavior being given a role within the organization, and is therefore an - 11 important corruption prevention procedure.
+In their efforts to combat corruption SAIs should encourage public organizations to put effective pre-employment screening procedures in place.
+Such procedures should verify the qualifications, suitability and experience of potential candidates for employment.
+Specific techniques that should be used include confirmation of educational and professional qualifications, verification of employment background, criminal history searches and credit checks.
+Such pre-employment screening techniques must, however, be carried out in accordance with appropriate laws and regulations.
+Screening applicants can reduce the likelihood of individuals with a history of dishonest or fraudulent behavior being given a role within the organization, and is therefore an important corruption prevention procedure.35

-1.5 Laws and regulations
+1.5 LAWS AND REGULATIONS

-- 14 Laws and regulations concerning the prevention and fight against corruption, fraud and - money laundering should be a part of the legal system of each country.
-Given the number of - 16 countries and SAIs, relevant laws and regulations have not been included or referenced in this - 17 guideline.
-However, basic regulations, useful guidelines and recommendations of authorities - 18 responsible that set out necessary principles and measures regarding this area at the - international level are outlined in the appendix. - 20 Some countries have individually developed initiatives to combat international corruption. - However, only since the latter half of the 1990s, has the international community established - 22 a legal framework to strengthen enforcement through cooperation.
-The main instruments are - 23 the following: - 24 The Convention of the United Nations against the Corruption. - > The Inter-American Convention against corruption, the ICAC, of the Organization of - American States, OAS. - 27 Civil and Criminal Law Conventions on Corruption by the Council of Europe.
+Laws and regulations concerning the prevention and fight against corruption, fraud and money laundering should be a part of the legal system of each country.
+Given the number of countries and SAIs, relevant laws and regulations have not been included or referenced in this guideline.

-&lt;sup>33 Ihidem
+Some countries have individually developed initiatives to combat international corruption.
+However, only since the latter half of the 1990s, has the international community established a legal framework to strengthen enforcement through cooperation.
+The main instruments are the following:

-&lt;sup>34 Fraud risk management.
+35 Fraud risk management.
 A guide to good practice, Chartered Institute of Management Accountants, 2008, p.35.